Hokkien: Finals

-Dialectal Sound Shifts
+Dialectal sound shifts

-The following table illustrates some of the more commonly seen vowel shifts between various dialects.
-Further example character that features the same vowel shift is shown in parenthesis.
+The following table illustrates some of the more commonly seen sound shifts between various dialects.
+Pronunciations are provided in Pe̍h-ōe-jī and IPA.

 Tones

 According to the traditional Chinese system, Hokkien dialects have 7 or 8 distinct tones, including two entering tones which end in plosive consonants.
 The entering tones can be analysed as allophones, giving 5 or 6 phonemic tones.
 In addition, many dialects have an additional phonemic tone ("tone 9" according to the traditional reckoning), used only in special or foreign loan words.
 This means that Hokkien dialects have between 5 and 7 phonemic tones.

 Tone sandhi is extensive.
 There are minor variations between the Quanzhou and Zhangzhou tone systems.
 Taiwanese tones follow the patterns of Amoy or Quanzhou, depending on the area of Taiwan.

 Dialects

-The Hokkien language (Minnan) is spoken in a variety of accents and dialects across the Minnan region.
+Hokkien is spoken in a variety of accents and dialects across the Minnan region.
 The Hokkien spoken in most areas of the three counties of southern Zhangzhou have merged the coda finals -n and -ng into -ng.
 The initial consonant j (dz and dʑ) is not present in most dialects of Hokkien spoken in Quanzhou, having been merged into the d or l initials.